 In general, a thicker sponge means you can transfer more energy to the ball, and the incoming energy is also better preserved.

 I’ve heard that some coaches have suggested their new players choose a thin rubber.
 These coaches claim thicker sponge has less control.
 I don’t agree with this.
 I think that using too thin rubber is very dangerous for new players, for beginners.

 Using too thin rubbers form a bad habit

-In table tennis, there is some available sponge thickness for the rubber: 1.5mm, 1.8mm, 2.0mm, 2.1mm, 2.2mm, 2.3mm or max.
+In table tennis, there is some available sponge thickness for the rubber: 1.5mm, 1.8mm, 2.0mm, 2.1mm, 2.2mm, 2.3mm, or max.
 So which one should you choose?
 What is the effect of the sponge thickness on the playing style, the spin, and the speed?
-It’s not only the color (black or red), but also the sponge will decide your feeling when you hit the ball.
+It’s not only the color (black or red) but also the sponge that will decide your feeling when you hit the ball.

 There is also a debate about this “A big lie about sponge hardness”.
 So who is right?